-Item No.: 143-2801+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State University-Northern Program Title: Online Delivery Of Bach elor Of Science In Bus iness Administration eeting of the board.
-The institution must file the request with the Office of the Higher Education by means of a memo to the Deputy Commissioner. typically and (c) action requested (check all that apply): Level I proposals include campus initiatives characterized by (a) minimal costs; (b) clear adherence to approved campus mission; the absence of significant programmatic impact on other institutions within the Montanaity System and Community Colleges. □ 1.□ 2.
-Mechanized Agriculture to B.S. in Agricultural Operations Technology); □ 3. □ 4. □ 5. □ 6.
-Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; ⊠ 7.
-Distance delivery of previously authorized degree programs. chief ac items fo or desig with Level II documentation: With Level II documentation circulated to all campus cademic officers in advance, the Commissioner or designee may propose additional or inclusion in the Level I process.
-For these items to move forward, the Commissioner gnee must reach consensus with the chief academic officers.
-When consensus is not ed, the Commissioner or designee will move the item to the Level II review process. ☐ 1. ☐ 2.
-Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; ☐ 3.
+Item No.: 143-2801+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State University-Northern Program Title: Online Delivery Of Bachelor Of Science In Business Administration g of the board.
+The institution must file the request with the Office of the er Education by means of a memo to the Deputy Commissioner. typica and ( ally cha on requested (check all that apply): Level I proposals include campus initiatives racterized by (a) minimal costs; (b) clear adherence to approved campus mission; besence of significant programmatic impact on other institutions within the Montana ystem and Community Colleges.
+1. 2.
+Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program 3.
+4. 5.
+6. Termination Checklist; Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; Program revisions; and $\overline{\boxtimes}$ 7.
+Distance delivery of previously authorized degree programs. chief items or de acaden for incl signee Level II documentation: With Level II documentation circulated to all campus nic officers in advance, the Commissioner or designee may propose additional lusion in the Level I process.
+For these items to move forward, the Commissioner must reach consensus with the chief academic officers.
+When consensus is not a Commissioner or designee will move the item to the Level II review process.
+1. 2.
+Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; □ 3.
 Consolidating existing programs and/or degrees.
-Science docume public s regular provisio rary Certificate or A.A.S. degree programs: Certificate or Associate of Applied Degree Programs may be submitted as Level I proposals, with memo and backup entation, when they are offered in cooperation with and/or at the request of private or ector partners and the decision point to offer the program is not consistent with the Board of Regents program approval process.
-Level I approval for programs under this on will be limited to two years.
-Continuation of a program beyond the two years will the normal program approval process as Level II Proposals.
+Scier docu public regul provi nce Deg mentati c sector ar Boar sion will Certificate or A.A.S. degree programs: Certificate or Associate of Applied gree Programs may be submitted as Level I proposals, with memo and backup on, when they are offered in cooperation with and/or at the request of private or partners and the decision point to offer the program is not consistent with the d of Regents program approval process.
+Level I approval for programs under this I be limited to two years.
+Continuation of a program beyond the two years will formal program approval process as Level II Proposals.
 All other Certificate or Associate Degree programs may be placed on submission at any Board of Regents meeting.
+They will be placed on action agendas at subsequent meetings.
+All campuses agree to insure that all other